maucejo/elspub/docs/manual.typ

 #pagebreak()
 == Additional features

-The #package[elsevier-replica] template provides additional features to help you format your document properly.
+The #package[elspub] template provides additional features to help you format your document properly.

 === Appendix